ibagrak/algae/README.md

 # Algae is an application template for [Google App Engine](http://https://developers.google.com/appengine/)

 Algae is designed to get you up to speed and running on Google App Engine in less than 3 minutes and 42 seconds.
-Guaranteed.
+Guaranteed or your back.

-It integrates de facto industry standards (like Twitter Bootstrap and HTML5 Boilerplate) with features every web app needs, so you don't waste time, every time, re-inventing the wheel.
+Algae integrates de facto industry standards (like Twitter Bootstrap and HTML5 Boilerplate) with features every web app needs (like user management and third-party authentication).
+It's flexible, functional, and easy to use.

 Here is what you get: